tylerewing64/annonchat/README.md

 To start chat you click start new chat - prompts user with popup to enter the unique user identifier then a new chat window is opened

 Use case A007:
-To send message user enters information in input field and client sends message to api/backend server servers receieve the mesage through https request and encrypts the message using hashing algorithm and stores it in the database.
+To send message user enters information in input field and client sends encrypted message to api/backend server servers receieve the mesage through https request  and stores it in the database.

 Use case A008:
 To receive message user opens chat window.
 Client request recent messages pertaining to the open chat from api/backend.
-Api/backend queries database for recent messages pertaining to chat. database returns the chats api decrypts the chat into json/text and sends response to client.
+Api/backend queries database for recent messages pertaining to chat. database returns the chats and is sent to client where the client decrypts the chat.

+System Design:
+Restful API on backend using node version - v18.14.1 Socket.IO for websocket protocol request.
+React.js for front end client side.
+MySql for database storage.